TSGECO/tsg/docs/cli.md

 ###### **Subcommands:**

-* `parse` — Parse a TSG file and validate its structure
+* `summary` — Parse a TSG file and validate its structure
 * `fa` — Convert a TSG file to FASTA format
 * `gtf` — Convert a TSG file to GTF format
 * `vcf` — Convert a TSG file to VCF format
-* `dot` — Convert a TSG file to DOT format for graph visualization
+* `dot` — Convert a TSG file to DOT format
 * `json` — Convert a TSG file to JSON format
 * `traverse` — Find and enumerate all valid paths through the graph
 * `merge` — Merge multiple TSG files into a single TSG file